axju/mynux/README.rst

 mynux - My Linux
 ================
+!!!Work in progress!!!

-Just a dotfile manager with som extras.
+Just a dotfile manager with some extras.

 Install
 -------